 The Department's ethos is that teaching and research should complement one another at all levels of academic enquiry, from first-year tutorials to the specialised supervision available to MA and doctoral postgraduates.
-Our work combines a strong sense of tradition with a commitment to innovation and new approaches, and we have a particular strength in interdisciplinary research.
+Our work combines a strong sense of tradition with a commitment to innovation and new approaches.

 Events & Conferences

 Wednesday 3 May 2017